The Elle dress from La Maison Victor - 01/02 - 2021

 • creating buttonholes and sewing on buttons.

-For my part, I made a few modifications to the base pattern.
+For my part, I made a few changes to the base pattern.

 As for the pattern itself, I lengthened the back darts upwards because it was too loose.
-It was expected that the back would gape due to my small height of 153cm; I could have made adjustments from the start but I knew I could adjust the back volume in the darts, and in the end it gives a result that I really like.
+It was expected that the back would gape because of my small height of 153cm; I could have made adjustments from the start but I knew I could adjust the back volume in the darts, and in the end it gives a result that I really like.

-I also decided to cut the collar and the facing from a scrap of white fabric (left over from a shirt) instead of cutting everything from the same fabric.
+I also decided to cut the collar and facing from a scrap of white fabric (leftover from a shirt) instead of cutting everything from the same fabric.
 I thought a small white collar would give a retro chic effect.
 Plus, the white really matched well with the floral pattern.

-Another modification made compared to the original model is that I did not sew the second part of the sleeve that allows for long sleeves.
-I thought the short sleeves directly on the bodice gave a retro vintage charm to my dress.
-So I had to find a finish for the short sleeves; and I chose to finish them with a hidden white bias tape made of 100% cotton which is available in my shop.
-It finishes the sleeve nicely and, moreover, this bias finish gives it a bit more structure and support; which also contributes to the retro look.
+Another change I made compared to the original model is that I didn’t sew the second part of the sleeve that allows for long sleeves.
+I thought the short sleeves right on the bodice gave my dress a retro vintage charm.
+So I had to find a finish for the short sleeves; and I chose to finish them with a hidden white 100% cotton bias binding that is available in my shop.
+It finishes the sleeve nicely and, in addition, this bias finish gives it a bit more structure and support; which also contributes to the retro look.

-Finally, I wanted top-notch finishes, so instead of finishing the inner facing with overlocking, I edged the whole of it with a bias tape.
-I used the same bias tape as for the sleeves.
+Finally, I wanted top-notch finishes, so instead of finishing the inner facing with an overlock stitch, I edged the whole thing with a bias binding.
+I used the same bias as for the sleeves.

 I chose pearl-shaped buttons from my shop to close my pretty dress and complete the look!

-I am really satisfied with my creation and I know I will wear it with pleasure when it gets a little warmer.
+I am really happy with my creation and I know I will wear it with pleasure when it gets a bit warmer.

 Leave a comment